utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 cat bio.txt
 ```

-The edit we just made doesn't seem to be there!
+The edit we just made on GitHub doesn't seem to be there!

 To sync our local repo with the GitHub repo, we have to _pull_
 the changes that are currently on GitHub.